visualopsholdings/nodes-web/README.md

 ## Web client

-The web client is written in angular so you need to install that.
+Some parts of the web client is written in angular so you need to install that.

 To install angular.